-At Oregon Health & Science University, passionate and accomplished medical researchers, doctors and educators work together to provide innovative, world-class care.
+We are passionate and accomplished doctors, researchers and educators working together to provide innovative, world-class care.

-Our research breakthroughs spark new treatments.
 Our knowledge translates into cures and disease prevention.
-Our education programs teach tomorrow’s healthcare leaders.
+Our research sparks new treatments.
+Our educators teach tomorrow’s health care leaders.
 Our outreach programs improve community health.

 Healthcare Stats 2012-13 fiscal year